Skip to main content

 In addition to ECE coursework, all Electrical and Computer Engineering students must fulfill several other required courses and electives from the University core curriculum.
 These courses are noted in yellow on the degree flowchart.

-Please note that core curriculum requirements and other degree requirements, such as free electives, cannot double dip.
+Please note that core curriculum requirements and other degree requirements, such as technical electives and free electives, cannot double dip.

 More information about the Texas Core curriculum can be found here.